 Q: When is payment due?

 Aside from your deposit, your payment to us for the beef is due upon delivery to the processor (we will let you know final costs after we know the hanging weight of the animal).
 Processing fees are due to Dewig's when you pick up your beef.
+We offer pre-payments up to a set amount, if you would like to dimish the final cost.

 Still have a few more questions?
 Email us and ask away!